mlswg/mls-protocol/draft-ietf-mls-protocol.md

 group.
 The case `index = n` indicates an add at the right edge of the tree).
 If `index < n` and the leaf node at position `index` is not blank, then the recipient MUST reject the Add as malformed.

-The `welcome_info_hash` field contains a hash of the WelcomeInfo object sent in a Welcome message to the new member.

 A group member generates this message by requesting a ClientInitKey from the directory for the user to be added, and encoding it into an